Aadhavgugan/CURA-AI-HEALTH-ASSISTANT/README.md

 Bootstrap / Custom UI

-This project is developed as a complete AI-health assistant system to support learning, healthcare exploration, and personal wellness tracking.
+This project is developed as a complete AI-health assistant system to support learning, healthcare exploration, and personal welln
-│
 └── database.sqlite3